mars0i/popco2/README.md

 previous version of popco, but the new version incorporates the same functionality except for some peripheral details.)

-This software is copyright 2013 and 2014 by Marshall Abrams, and is distributed under the Gnu General Public License version 3.0 as specified in the file LICENSE, except where noted.
+This software is copyright 2013, 2014, 2015 by Marshall Abrams, and is distributed under the Gnu General Public License version 3.0 as specified in the file LICENSE, except where noted.
 (For example, there is source code in src/java that was written by other authors, and that